Who We Are

 Allan Francis

-Having lived through homelessness, disability, poverty, and interaction with the criminal legal system, I bring a critical and often unheard perspective to housing policy.
-I understand firsthand what many renters face—dealing with accessibility barriers, advocating for ADA accommodations, and carrying the constant worry of eviction and rising rents.
+Having experienced homelessness, involvement with the criminal legal system, living in poverty, and living with a disability, Allan brings a critical and often unheard perspective to housing policy.
+He understands firsthand what many renters face, from navigating accessibility barriers to advocating for ADA accommodations to carrying the constant worry of eviction and rising rents.

-I’m a foster care survivor who has overcome immense challenges, including a 2002 felony conviction that stemmed from untreated mental health issues.
-Today, I'm stable and focused on my well-being.
-I live in the Roosevelt neighborhood in a building owned by a nonprofit landlord.
-I see my past as part of a path that shaped my deep commitment to change.
+Allan is a foster care survivor who has overcome immense challenges, including a felony conviction connected to untreated mental health issues.
+Today, he is stable and focused on his well being.
+He views his past as part of a path that shaped his deep commitment to meaningful change.

 Daniel Lugo